thefonseca/factorsum/README.md

 # FactorSum

-Supporting code for the paper [Factorizing Content and Budget Decisions in Abstractive Summarization of Long Documents by Sampling Summary Views](https://arxiv.org/abs/2205.12486).
+Supporting code for the paper [Factorizing Content and Budget Decisions in Abstractive Summarization of Long Documents](https://arxiv.org/abs/2205.12486).

 ## Abstract